See also: Students answer commonly asked questions in our video FAQs.

 Our goal is to enroll 240 students in the Berkeley MBA Program each August.
 Each entering class is divided into four groups of 60 students.
 In the first semester, all students in the cohort take the same core classes.
 The cohort system provides a support system for first-year entering students.

 The main difference between the programs is the profile of the students.
-The full-time students generally have about 5 years of work experience, Evening & Weekend students generally have about 8 years of work experience, and Berkeley Executive MBA students generally have about 12 years of work experience.
-All programs are competitive.
+The full-time students generally have about 5 years of work experience, Evening & Weekend students generally have about 7 years of work experience, and Berkeley Executive MBA students generally have about 12 years of work experience.

 Compare the programs